Independent Catholicism: Pierre Martin Ngo Dinh Thuc

-Appeal of Independent Catholicism to Catholic and Christian tradition
+Appeal

 Upon encountering Independent Catholicism for the first time, the questions of many individuals "are often historical: 'Where did this come from?
 Who ordained you?
 Did you invent this?'"
-Many Independent Catholics respond by emphasizing their tie to the larger Christian tradition of which they form part, the heritage they have received from larger, historic, mainstream churches, like the Roman Catholic Church, and their continuity of faith and ministry with those churches.
-Like Christians of the early Church, many see their efforts as "the seeds of a new kind of ministry that can adapt itself to the time and place of its exercise, the needs of the moment, and the people who are actually present in that particular place at that particular time.
+Many Independent Catholics respond by emphasizing their tie to the larger Christian tradition of which they form part, the heritage they have received from larger, historic, mainstream churches, like the Catholic Church or Lutheran Churches, and their continuity of faith and ministry with those churches.
+Like Christians of the Early Church, many see their efforts as "the seeds of a new kind of ministry that can adapt itself to the time and place of its exercise, the needs of the moment, and the people who are actually present in that particular place at that particular time.
 And yet is it so new?
 Is it not perhaps the very way that St. Paul set about spreading the Gospel and building the Church?"

 Many Independent Catholic communities look to the past, seeking to create communities according to models provided by the New Testament (e.g., home-based fellowships led by volunteer clergy) and restoring various practices of the primitive Church.